EverythingSmartHome/everything-presence-one/assembly.md

 ## Next Steps

-Now we have assembled the hardware, we can power on and connect it to Wi-Fi.
+Now we have assembled the hardware, we can power on and connect it to WiFi.

 [Connecting to WiFi](http://everythingsmarthome.github.io/everything-presence-one/connecting-wifi.html){: .btn .btn-blue }